-In a recent trial, concomitant use of prednisone to prevent NVP-associated rash increased the incidence and severity of rash during the first 6 weeks of NVP therapy.
+In one trial, concomitant use of prednisone to prevent NVP-associated rash increased the incidence and severity of rash during the first 6 weeks of NVP therapy.
 The use of prednisone to prevent NVP-associated rash is not recommended.
-Patients should be advised to promptly notify their health care provider if they develop any rash or signs and symptoms of a hypersensitivity reaction.
-Patients who experience rash during the first 2 weeks of treatment should not have their dose of NVP increased until the rash has resolved.
+Subjects should be advised to promptly notify their health care provider if they develop any rash or signs and symptoms of a HSR.
+Subjects who experience rash during the first 2 weeks of treatment should not have the dose of NVP increased until the rash has resolved.

-Patients developing signs or symptoms of clinical hepatitis, of severe skin reactions, or of hypersensitivity reactions must discontinue NVP and not be re-challenged.
+Patients developing signs or symptoms severe skin reactions, or HSRs must discontinue NVP immediately and must not be re-challenged.